Former executives say it’s toxic

-Kirk Cameron, a Hollywood celebrity shared his thoughts on Facebook on how recent development in technology is affecting teens.
-According to Kirk, major Apple investors (makers of iPhone) are now saying that iPhone is toxic to kids.
-The investors themselves are worried about the number of time kids are spending on their phone.
-It is the same of course across all types of smartphone gadgets like Android.
+Hollywood celebrity Kirk Cameron shared his thoughts on Facebook on how technology is affecting teens.
+According to Kirk, major Apple investors (makers of iPhone) are now saying that the iPhone is toxic to kids.
+The investors are worried about the number of time kids are spending on their phone.
+Additionally, research shows prolonged use can cause “horns” to form in the skull.

 These platforms have given birth to nasty apps that encouraged suicide.
 A smartphone also gives easy access to porn.
 Most alarming is the false affirmation teens get from social media.
 The more likes, the higher the dopamine levels.
 Thus, it encourages users to come up with things that will make them look good.
 As a result, it can lead to fake lives and fake friends.

 The same is true across gadgets like Android and other social media platforms like Instagram and Youtube.
 A documentary-style movie “Connect” Kirk Cameron produced exposes the serious effects and what Christian parents can do about it.